vightel/FloodMapsWorkshop/README.md

   * Linux AMI, General Purpose, m3.large, Note: we need ~ 100GiB storage.
 Check if this is still an m3.large otherwise will need to increase volume later
   * Create key/pair and store it in local DIR.
 Restrict access to key.pem (chmod 600 key.pem)
   * Remember Instance ID and Public DNS (Check your Management Console if necessary)
+  * You can use SFTP to copy files back and forth your VI (like Featurestch on MacOSX)
+    * cd ~/.ssh
+	* vi config
+	* Add an entry for your VI Host name and add an IdentityFile pointing to your .pem

 * Create an Amazon Relational Database Service (RDS) Instance to Store OSM data (Water Reference)
   *	Postgresql, 9.3.3, db.m1.small, No, 5GB
   * DBNAME: osmdb